|

 7) Include at least one page that describes how you would organize the unit.
 What might you focus on in each week?
 Are there specific lessons or activities you would like to do?
 When would they fit in?

 8) (Optional) A lesson plan for one day (or maybe two, if it is a long lesson).
 This lesson plan could be written using my suggested lesson plan format).
-I don't have a fixed idea about how many pages you will need to develop your ideas, 10?
+It will probably take 6-8 pages to address all of these questions.
 On the day that your unit plan is due, I would like you to share it with the rest of the seminar.
-Your sharing might include a handout, some Google Slides, or other method to help other members of the seminar understand and remember what you have envisioned.
+Your sharing should include some Google Slides and a handout.
 Created by: allen.webb@wmich.edu |